 There are two primary places from which you can send private links:

-- There are multiple places from within the video player screen.
+- But it can also be accessed in multiple places from within the video player screen (in red).

 - You can even copy a link to share at a particular point in the video – which is nice if you just want to show someone a specific moment or two within a video.